 Compounding becomes a problem when you take out a loan as interest keeps on building on the initial principal amount.
 This disadvantage is an advantage to financial institutions such as lenders and credit card companies who apply compounding interest to the repayment of loans.
 This interest can grow into something bigger than you ever imagined if you don’t pay attention to it or miss regular payments.

 Impact of compound interest on pension

-To highlight the impact this could have on your pension, imagine you’re offered £500,000 today, or 1p today, which is doubled everyday for 30 days.
+To highlight the impact this could have on your pension, imagine you’re offered two options you may choose from: £500,000 today or 1p today doubled every day for 30 days.
 Which would you choose?

-Whilst you might jump at the chance of having £500,000 today, you could get over £5 million if you went for the second option – 1p that is doubled every day for 30 days.
+Whilst you might jump at the chance of having £500,000 today, you could get over £5 million if you went for the second option – 1p, which is doubled every day for 30 days.

-Of course, we want to stress this isn’t at all reflective of the returns you could see investing in the financial markets, but it highlights how powerful compounding can be the more money you have invested and the more frequent the compounding periods.
+Of course, this isn’t at all reflective of the returns you could see investing in the financial markets, but it does help to understand how powerful compounding can be depending on the amount of money you’ve invested and the frequency at which compounding periods occur.

 You can see from the table that progress is slow at the start.
-It takes 15 days to get from 1p to over £160, but just 15 days after that to get to £5.4 million.
-Essentially, the more money you can keep in the markets instead of paying unnecessarily expensive fees, the better.
+For example, it takes 15 days to get from 1p to over £160, but just 15 days after that to get to £5.4 million.
+So essentially, the more money you can keep in the markets instead of paying unnecessarily expensive fees, the better.